alessiodesogus/alessiodesogus.github.io/youniverse.md

 &nbsp;
 # What does the Trend Bring?
+> RQ4: Can we see an increase (or decrease) in performance (subscribers, views, likes, ...) for channels that speak about mental health?

+> RQ5: Did old channels that were not speaking about mental health start more often to speak about it?

 In the above part, we talk about the mental health videos on YouTube.

 Now, hold on for a while.
 The nature of the problem might depend on your perspecitve!
 Let's look at **how the target videos influence other videos and channels.**